DCAN-Labs/cdni-brain/docs/msi-login.md

 ## Directory and File Permissions

 To ensure the data and code created can be accessed by all, update your `.bashrc` with the following steps (this only needs to be done the first time you access MSI).
-[Read what is a .bashrc](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux) if you would like to understand more about what a .bashrc is.
+[Read what is a .bashrc](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux) if you would like to understand more but it is essentially a file of commands that are run every time you open a new terminal.

-Open your `.bashrc` file with a text editor, e.g. `emacs ~/.bashrc`.
+Open your `.bashrc` file with a text editor, e.g. `emacs ~/.bashrc` or `geany ~/.bashrc`.
 Set umask to 002.
 The umask is the default permission applied to the files you create.
 Permissions are how self, groups (like `faird`) and other users can be given read, write, and execute access.
-With 002, self and group members can be given those permissions but no one else (this could be anyone in the university).
+With 002, self and group members can be given those permissions but no one else.
 You will also need to add the path to the s3policy_bin, which you can read more about on [our s3 page](s3.md#granting-bucket-access).
-Close the file and open a terminal to apply the changes.
+Close the file and open a new terminal to apply the changes.
-Your `.bashrc` is loaded each time you open a new terminal.

 Here is a template for what your `.bashrc` should look like.
 You can add more as you use MSI more and determine what would be helpful.
-See [our Tips and Tricks page](roadblocks.md) for some potentially helpful .bashrc additions.
+See [our Tips and Tricks page](roadblocks.md#bashrc-additions) for some potentially helpful .bashrc additions.

 ```
 # .bashrc startup script for login shells